RafalPadkowski/textual-utils/README.md

 # textual-utils

-Variious utilities for use with the Textual package.
+Variious utilities for use with the Textual package

 ## Features